alfredxing/one/README.md

 #### Sublime UI theme

+> **Warning**: The UI theme, although usable, is still a work in progress and therefore incomplete at the moment.

 The UI theme (from Atom's [One Light UI](https://github.com/atom/one-light-ui) is contained in the `One Light.sublime-theme` file.
 Be sure you have a copy of the `One/` directory as well, since this contains the image resources used in the theme.

 #### Syntax theme